 Siesta Key # 1 Beach in the USA

 The main attraction in Sarasota is the world famous Siesta Key Beach located on Siesta Key.
 It commonly receives accolades as a top beach and was named as the Number 1 Beach in America in 2015 and again in 2017 by Trip Advisor as the Traveler's Choice Award for Best Beach in the US.
 The sand on Siesta Key Beach is unique as it's composed mainly of pure quartz which gives the sand a snow-like appearance and keeps beachgoers cool even on the hottest of Florida's summer days.
 In addition to relaxing at the beach, many vacationers and tourists enjoy activities on the water including kayaking, stand-up paddleboarding (SUP), fishing as well as renting a boat or jet ski for the day to explore the area via the Intracoastal waterway or by way of Sarasota Bay.
 If you're more of a thrill-seeker and not afraid of heights, a great way to experience the beauty of Sarasota is from above via parasailing or a helicopter ride.
-To view a full list outdoor activities, visit our activities page here.
+To view a full list outdoor activities, visit our activities page.

 If you're more interested in the arts and exhibits of the area, Sarasota has many great historical and hands-on attractions to explore.
 If you're on the north end of Sarasota near University Parkway, you'll definitely want to check-out the famous Ringling Estate (Ca' d'Zan) and The John and Mable Ringling Museum of Art, both of which were built in the 1920's by the Circus Magnate, John Ringling.
 Across from the Museum of Art is the Asolo Repertory Theatre which offers top performances during their season (Nov - Jul).
 Closer to downtown you'll find Marie Selby Botanical Gardens, St. Armands Circle, Mote Marine Laboratory and Save Our Seabirds.
 And last but not least, on the South end of town (south of Clark Road), you find Historic Spanish Point and Oscar Scherer State Park.
-A full overview of these attractions, including address and phone number is posted on our site here.
+A full overview of these attractions, including address and phone number is posted on our area attractions page.

 Siesta Key # 1 Beach in the USA